hefler/jquery-css-transitions/README.md

 jquery-css-transitions
 ======================

-A jQuery plugin for using CSS transitions when available instead of the old animate().
+A jQuery plugin for using CSS transitions when available instead of the animate() from jQuery.
+Everything is handled by the browser.

 This plugin is meant to be used in replacement of the default <code>animate()</code> function from **jQuery**.